paulhiggs/dvb-sl-check/README.md

 ## Description
-Validates the value space of the instance document, validation against the schema should be performed seperately (for now)
+Validates the value space of the instance document, validation against the schema should be performed seperately (for now) Supports both the published :2019 schema and the upcoming :2020 schema and classification scheme updates

 Checks performed:
 * channel numbers are not duplictaed in LCN tables